-- Strengthen our intestinal flora to build natural defences by eating probiotic-rich foods, such as live yoghurt and fermented foods such as kefir and sauerkraut.
+- Strengthen your intestinal flora to build natural defences by eating probiotic-rich foods.
+This includes live yoghurt and fermented foods such as kefir and sauerkraut.

 - Encourage children, the elderly and those with low immune-systems to add prebiotic foods and probiotic supplements into their daily diet.

 - Breastfeed for at least the first few weeks to pass on vital immuneprotecting flora in colostrum.
 When choosing baby milk, look for the group of beneficial bacteria called GOS added to formula feeds.

 - Avoid taking antibiotics unless absolutely essential.
 Ask for a bacterial test if prescribed for illnesses such as flu (antibiotics don’t work against viruses).